ysun62/Personal-Website-V2/content/work/io/index.md

 url: "https://www.infiniteoptions.com/"
 ---

-- Implemented recurring events (functionalities and UIs) for Project Caitlin - a web based calendar application built for those who suffer from memory loss.
+- Implemented recurring events feature for a web based calendar application built for those who suffer from memory loss.
-- Developed data tables for Prep To Your Door to help admins analyze which meals are trending/more profitable.
+- Developed data tables for a meal delivering service application to help admins analyze which meals are trending/more profitable.
 - Collaborated in a team of developers to integrate, debug, and develop new features for different projects.